yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 Make your methods extremely demanding as to the data they manipulate.
-Let them complain by throwing exceptions, if the provided data provided is not sufficient or simply doesn’t fit with the main usage scenario of the method.
+Let them complain by throwing exceptions, if the provided data provided is not sufficient or simply doesn't fit with the main usage scenario of the method.

 Otherwise, return a Null Object, that exposes some common behavior and throws exceptions on all other calls: